SamuelMelian/DAS-G01-2025/Iteration-3/Decisions/0008-order-state-flow.md

 ## Context and Problem Statement

 The system must process customer orders through a strict sequence of three phases: preprocessing, authorization, and acceptance.
 Each phase must be completed successfully before moving to the next, and skipping steps is not allowed.
-TThis sequential validation is critical to prevent inconsistent order states and ensure that business rules tied to each phase are properly enforced.
+This sequential validation is critical to prevent inconsistent order states and ensure that business rules tied to each phase are properly enforced.
 The architecture must support this flow in a way that is maintainable, extensible, and scalable under high load.

 ## Decision Drivers

-* RF-03 CRUD de pedidos del cliente
 * RF-04 Actualizar estado del pedido

 ## Considered Options